 - Further development of the translational approach bringing basic research into clinical application and vice versa

-To achieve these goals we will adopt in our integrative translational research programme a multi-level/multi-method approach considering neurobiological, cognitive-emotional and social-behavioral information using state-of-the-art epidemiological, neuroscience and clinical approaches.
-Students of the IRTG will acquire experience in different interdisciplinary environments, enhancing their qualification for the future challenges of translational psychiatric research.
-Embedded in clinician scientist curricular structures, working across two leading research centres and their clinical institutions will stimulate basic research and clinical applications and provide various opportunities for translation.
-Our aims can ideally be accomplished by combining the complementary and interdisciplinary expertise of both transCampus® institutions that will provide a productive and interdisciplinary environment for high-level education of young scientists and prepare them for a long-term independent clinical-scientist research career.
+To achieve these goals we adopt in our integrative translational research programme a multi-level/multi-method approach considering neurobiological, cognitive-emotional and social-behavioral information using state-of-the-art epidemiological, neuroscience and clinical approaches.
+Students of the IRTG acquire experience in different interdisciplinary environments, enhancing their qualification for the future challenges of translational psychiatric research.
+Embedded in clinician scientist curricular structures, working across two leading research centres and their clinical institutions stimulate basic research and clinical applications and provide various opportunities for translation.
+Our aims can ideally be accomplished by combining the complementary and interdisciplinary expertise of both transCampus® institutions that provide a productive and interdisciplinary environment for high-level education of young scientists and prepare them for a long-term independent clinical-scientist research career.

 Research projects within the IRTG 2773: